pgrieco/softwareEngineering/README.md

 Practical Computing for Economists
 ==================================

-This repository contains the class material on ``Software Engineering''  and ``Recomputability'' by Philipp Eisenhauer and Jake Torcasso.
+This repository contains the class material on ``Software Engineering'' by Philipp Eisenhauer and Jake Torcasso.

 Homepages: